 Here you'll find all the venue information you need, including travel information, a map and a brief history.
 Select a show below to book tickets.

-By the 1960s however, even this revenue source dried up and the theatre was forced to convert itself into a ‘super-cinema’ for the main chunk of the decade.
-It was only when the Sadler’s Wells Opera Company – today known as the English National Opera – relocated in 1968 that it was restored as a theatrical venue with a brand new orchestra pit.
-Eventually buying the theatre in 1992, the ENO fixed it up completely in the early 2000s, making it a venue fit for the Queen when the Royal Variety Performance was held there in 2004 and 2006.
+By the 1960s however, the theatre was forced to convert itself into a ‘super-cinema’.
+In 1968, the English National Opera relocated and restored its future as a theatrical venue with a brand new orchestra pit.
+Eventually buying the theatre in 1992, the ENO fixed it up completely in the early 2000s.